New renting laws have commenced

-The proposed Residential Tenancies Regulations 2020 contain supporting details about changes to the Residential Tenancies Act 1997.
+The Residential Tenancies Regulations 2021 contain supporting details about changes to the Residential Tenancies Act 1997.
 They are based on feedback the Victorian community gave during the Fairer Safer Housing consultation.
 We consulted with key government, community and industry stakeholders about the proposed Regulations.

 The Regulations will affect rental providers (landlords) and the 1.5 million Victorians living in rental housing.
 This includes: